founderlab/fl-auth-redux/readme.md

-Redux actions and reducer for fl-auth-*, an package for FounderLab apps
+Redux actions and reducer for fl-auth-*, an auth package for FounderLab apps
 =======================================================================

 Works alongside fl-auth-server and fl-auth-react.